 Question: Does the Aurora Amateur Radio Group offer special sessions, outside of those regularly scheduled?

 Answer: Yes, we do!
-If you have a legitimate reason as to why one of our regularly scheduled sessions don't work for you, we will ask for an email to be sent to auroraveprogram(at)gmail.com with your proposed date/time and reason(s) why a special session is requested.
+If you have a legitimate reason as to why one of our regularly scheduled sessions don't work for you, we will ask for an email to be sent to ve(at)aarg.club with your proposed date/time and reason(s) why a special session is requested.
 Keep in mind, your request will not be granted if we don't have enough VEs available to fill the need.
 Please be mindful of that when sending us your request.
 Your request for a special session is not guaranteed.

 Question: If I need to reschedule my exam, do I have to pay again?